H. B. Beal Secondary School

-The H.B.
-Beal Secondary School is a high school in London, Ontario.
+H. B. Beal Secondary School is a high school in London, Ontario.
 It is named after Herbert Benson Beal, the founder and first principal of the school.
-H.B.
-Beal is the second largest school in Thames Valley District School Board with almost 2,000 students currently enrolled as of 2019/20.
+H. B. Beal is the second largest school in Thames Valley District School Board with almost 2,000 students currently enrolled as of 2019/20.
 The school property sits on almost two whole city blocks in downtown London.
-The actual building sits on one, while the other block is used for parking and the Athletics field including a football field and a track.
+The actual building sits on one, while the other block is used for parking and athletics, including a football field and a track.

 General school description and history

 In 1911, Beal recognized the need for a program of technical education that would reflect the emerging needs of society.
 The London Industrial School opened its doors in 1912 and began offering both day and night programs.
 Demand was growing rapidly and in 1918, students began moving to a new school building.
 After many additions and increased program demands, it was decided to completely renovate Beal so that it could continue to be a leader in the field of education.

 After a 52 million dollar renovation, (one of the most expensive school renovations in Canadian history), the official opening of "The New Beal" took place in June 1999.
 Beal now offers approximately 230 courses and 18 Cooperative Education courses.